The pattern

 Support during the scan, not just after it.

-The thing that moves the needle is a sonographer on the line while the scan is happening — plus
+The thing that moves the needle is a sonographer on the line while the scan is happening

 a board-certified read back in hours, not days.
-That combination changes what your team is willing to take
+That combination changes what your team is

 on.

 Training retention matters just as much.
-RACE-approved, live, in-clinic programs stick in a way that
+RACE-approved, live, in-clinic programs stick in a way

 weekend workshops rarely do.
-If any of this sounds worth a closer look for your setup, the video walks
+If any of this sounds worth a closer look for your setup, the video

 through how it works.